DavidBatty95/Go2OccMapAbstractionROS2ws/README.md

 Unitree Go2 ROS2 workspace containing all the tools needed for conducting realworld testing of the radiation aware occupancy map abstraction based framework for unknown environment exploration.

 ---

+⚠️ Development Status
+	•	Workspace structure is functional but evolving
+	•	Package APIs and launch files may change
+	•	Some experimental or legacy nodes may still be present
+	•	Documentation is partial and will be expanded

+This repository should currently be treated as a research workspace, not a production-ready robotics stack.

+---

 🧩 Included Packages

 🔹 Bringup and System Integration